Requex.me LogoRequex.me

 Is Requex completely free?

-Yes.
-Unlimited webhooks, custom response codes, everything free.
-No account needed. webhook.site charges $9/month if you want to return a 500 status code or delay responses.
+Yes, Requex.me is completely free: unlimited webhooks, custom response codes, response delays, and forwarding rules, with no account needed for basic testing. webhook.site charges $9/month if you want to return a 500 status code or delay responses.
 Requex includes that for free.
 That's the main difference.

 Q